mroughan/SurrealNumbers.jl/README.md

 entire set of Rationals; only the *dyadic* rationals.
 So a few words on them seem in order.

+The plan is to add a `SurrealTrans` for the transfinites and other surreals with infinite representations.
+But that is a little harder to do, so I leave that for the moment.

 ### Dyadic numbers

 The dyadic rational numbers are those that have a denumerator that is